AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md

 ## Renew a connection

-Workfront Fusion usually obtains access rights to a given service for an unlimited period of time.
+[!DNL Workfront Fusion] usually obtains access rights to a given service for an unlimited period of time.
 However, this is not always the case.
 With some services, the access permission must be renewed after a certain period of time.
-In these cases, Workfront Fusion notifies you via email shortly before its access rights expire.
+In these cases, [!DNL Workfront Fusion] notifies you via email shortly before its access rights expire.

 To renew a connection:

-1. Click the **Reauthorize** button in the **Connections** area.
+1. Click the **[!UICONTROL Reauthorize]** button in the **[!UICONTROL Connections]** area.